ObolNetwork/obol-docs/docs/int/Overview.md

 ## The Network

 The network can be best visualized as a work layer that sits directly on top of base layer consensus.
 This work layer is designed to provide the base layer with more resiliency and promote decentralization as it scales.
 As Ethereum matures over the coming years, the community will move onto the next great scaling challenge, which is stake centralization.
-To effectively mititgate these risks, community building and credible neutrality must be used as a primary design principles.
+To effectively mitigate these risks, community building and credible neutrality must be used as primary design principles.

 Obol is focused on scaling consensus by providing permissionless access to Distributed Validators (DV's).
 We believe that distributed validators will and should make up a large portion of mainnet validator configurations.
 In preparation for the first wave of adoption, the network  currently utilizes a middleware implementation of Distributed Validator Technology (DVT), to enable the operation of distributed validator clusters that can preserve validators current client and remote signing infrastructure.